muttimirco/mepol/README.md

 # MEPOL
-This repository contains the implementation of the **MEPOL** algorithm, presented in [A Policy Gradient for Task Agnostic Exploration](https://arxiv.org/pdf/2007.04640.pdf).
+This repository contains the implementation of the **MEPOL** algorithm, presented in [A Policy Gradient Method for Task-Agnostic Exploration](https://arxiv.org/pdf/2007.04640.pdf).

 ## Installation
 In order to use this codebase you need to work with a Python version >= 3.6.
 Moreover, you need to have a working setup of Mujoco with a valid Mujco license.
 To setup Mujoco, have a look [here](http://www.mujoco.org/).
 To use MEPOL, just clone this repository and install the required libraries: